 Extract the VW dipstick, thoroughly clean it with a rag, and re-insert it into the engine.
 Once again, remove the dipstick confirming that the oil level is in the middle of the minimum and maximum level marks.
 Keep in mind that oil expands and contracts.
 As the engine reaches full engine operating temperature the oil level of the 4-liter fill capacity will be at the maximum level mark on the engine oil dipstick.
 Re-insert the dipstick once the oil level has been confirmed.

 Dispose of waste oil responsibly by taking it to a certified recycling collection center.

 How To Step 19

-Note in your records the current mileage at time of oil change, as well as, when you'll need to change your oil next.
+Note in your records the current mileage at the time of oil change, as well as, when you'll need to change your oil next.
 For help determining the correct VW oil change interval for your vehicle, see the above oil change interval and our "How driving style can affect your VW oil change intervals" section.
-You may also wish to reset the vehicles oil change interval system for future oil change indication.
+You may also wish to reset the vehicle's oil change interval system for future oil change indications.
 Keeping detailed service records is a must for proper vehicle maintenance and future resale value.

 Copyright © Blau®, Blauparts® LLC.
 All rights reserved.